OE-FET/customxepr/README.md

 *Required*:

 - Linux or macOS (may run on Windows with some limited functionality)
-- Python 2.7 or 3.x
+- Python 2.7 or 3.6 and higher

 *Required python modules:*
 - PyQt5
 - IPython
-- decorator
 - keithley2600
 - keithleygui
 - lmfit